Attraction: Outdoor Adventure

 This section is considered one of the most beginner-friendly parts of the A.T. — and great for first-time backpackers or scenic day hikes.

-• Hammonasset Beach State Park – Connecticut
+• Hammonasset Beach State Park – CT

 Hammonasset Beach State Park